apostrophecms/apostrophe-seo/README.md

 If you would like to configure additional fields to allow an editor to add a Google Analytics tracking ID and a Google site verification ID you can do so by setting `seoGoogleFields: true` in `apostrophe-global` in your project.

 Add the following include to your `<head></head>` in `layout.html` that all of your pages extend, or to `outerLayout.html` if you have one in `apostrophe-templates/views/`.
 This will output the meta tags needed for SEO and Google Analytics/Verification configuration.
-By default the robots meta tag is set to `index,follow`.
+The robots meta tag will only be shown if set to something other than `index,follow` (browser already defaults to that).

 ```nunjucks
 {% if data.piece %}